Methylation: how it shapes the ageing process

 Methylation and biological ageing

-As we age, preserving balanced methylation helps maintain the body’s natural ability to repair and regenerate — keeping your biological clock ticking more slowly.
+Supporting healthy methylation patterns can help preserve the body’s natural ability to repair and regenerate, effectively keeping your biological clock ticking more slowly.

 The takeaway